CDRH/rsolr_cdrh/README.md

 }
 ```
 ### The Convenience of Pages
 If you're displaying these results in a webpage, chances are you are going to want to offer pagination to your users.
-Using either the default number of rows or a number that you specify, just pass in a page (index starts from 1) and rsolr_tei does the work for you.
+Using either the default number of rows or a number that you specify, just pass in a page (index starts from 1) and rsolr_cdrh does the work for you.
 ```ruby
 page_1 = solr.query({:qfield => "category", :qtext => "essays"})
  => # returns results 0 - 49 (unless the default of 50 was changed before this step)